mcci-catena/Catena-Sketches/README.md

 <!-- /TOC -->

+## Getting Started

+If you're getting started with Catenas, please check the detailed instructions at [catena4450m101_sensor/README.md](https://github.com/mcci-catena/Catena-Sketches/blob/master/catena4450m101_sensor/README.md).

 ## Sketch Overview

-There are two kinds of sketches here: test programs (catena4410_test1, catene4410_test2, catena4410_test3, catena4420_test1,catena4450_test1), and full sensor programs (catena4410_sensor1,  catena4450m101_sensor1, catena4450m102_pond, catena4460_aqi).
+There are two kinds of sketches here: test programs (catena4410_test1, catene4410_test2, catena4410_test3, catena4420_test1,catena4450_test1), and full sensor programs (catena4410_sensor1,  catena4450m101_sensor1, catena4450m102_pond, catena4460_aqi, catena4460_bsec_ulp).

 The sketches that use LoRaWAN take advantage of the [MCCI](http://www.mcci.com) [arduino-lorawan](https://github.com/mcci-catena/arduino-lorawan) library to cleanly separate the application from the network transport.

-The sensor sketches also use the RTCZero library to sleep the CPU.
+Most of these sketches also use the [Catena-Arduino-Platform](https://github.com/mcci-catena/Catena-Arduino-Platform) library to provide common services and make things a little more portable.

 ### Full Sensor Programs